 1. Marriage, divorce and remarriage (MDR).
 Some will not touch this subject with a 10-foot pole.
 But, Jesus did, and so must we (Matt.
 5:31-32; 19:3-12; Mk.
 10:1-12; Lk.
 16:18; 1 Cor.
 7:10-11; Rom.
 7:2).
 Yet, because more than a few will not, the sin of adultery is minimized and redefined out of existence by false teachers whose error comforts sinners in their sinful remarriages.
 Some brethren hold and teach that alien sinners are not answerable to the law of Christ on the subject.
 (Marriage is from the beginning and Christ’s authority applies to the marriages of all men, including the lost, Matt.
 19:4-6; Heb.
 13:4; Matt.
 28:18.)
 Other brethren teach adulterers may remarry with God’s approval, saying that when one is loosed from the marriage bond, both are loosed.
 (Jesus said this person “commits adultery” in remarriage, as well as the one who marries him or her, Matt.
 19:9.)
-Some brethren teach that the words Jesus spoke do not apply to people today, effectively removing Matthew-John from the new covenant, including Christ’s personal teaching on divorce and remarriage.
+Some brethren teach that the words of Jesus in the gospels do not apply to people today, effectively removing Matthew-John from the new covenant, including Christ’s personal teaching on divorce and remarriage.
 (They fail to believe Jesus came “preaching the gospel of the kingdom”, and have Him teaching the Law of Moses, Matt.
 4:23.)
 Some brethren teach people should remain in the marriage they are in when they become Christians, regardless of past divorces and remarriages.
 (These misapply 1 Cor.
 7:20, “Let each one remain in the same calling in which he was called” by advising those in sinful remarriages to remain together.
 But, since they are not “with God” in that relationship, they cannot remain in it, 1 Cor.
 7:24.
 Repentance demands ending sin, not remaining in it, Acts 26:20; Rev. 9:20-21).

 So, ask your elders or your preacher what they teach on MDR and compare it to God’s word.
 Are they false or faithful teachers?
 It does not take long, in most cases, to determine what is being taught (or not taught) on the subject.
 We must be willing to “test the spirits” or we will suffer the consequences of error’s unfettered advancement.

 2. Fellowship.
 Amazingly, many Christians who teach the truth on MDR will have fellowship with those who teach and practice error on the subject.
 The apostle John emphatically explained the loss of fellowship with God when one goes beyond the doctrine of Christ and when one accepts into fellowship the teacher of error (2 Jno.
 9-11).
-Yet, preachers hold gospel meetings where error is taught and practiced, but the sin is not publicly addressed, exposed and rebuked.
+Yet, preachers hold gospel meetings are held where error is taught and practiced but the sin is not publicly addressed, exposed and rebuked.
 Preachers who teach error on MDR are accepted without question, using the rationale that such things are “matters of opinion” and “differences that have always existed”.
 Two cannot walk together unless they agree, yet many think they can disagree on doctrine and still walk together (Amos 3:3).
 They are walking, but not with God (1 Jno.
 1:6-7).